Capital gains tax can be a complex area for many who have never dealt with it before.

 The local townhalls are not required to apply any specific coefficient, though they are limited by a maximum established by the new law, based on the number of years the property was held be the owner, which is currently the subject of a legal application to have it annulled, by members of the opposition political parties.

-It is worth noting that this tax is not only paid when a person sells a property in Spain, but also when the property passes to their beneficiaries, mortis causa, via an inheritance in Spain.
+It is worth noting that this tax is not only paid when a person sells a property in Spain, but also when the property passes to their beneficiaries, mortis causa.
+Thus, capital gains tax will potentially arise in addition to inheritance tax in Spain.

 For a broader treatment of government taxes related to property ownership in Spain, see property tax in Spain.